 |

-Run commands related to fragmentation (sniffer, diag commands) after confirmation, check the MTU of customer network
+Run commands related to fragmentation (sniffer, diagnose commands) after confirmation, check the MTU of the user network.

 |